Originally posted 2016-09-18 12:42:55.

 The first century of Islamic conquest had been carried out, almost exclusively, by Arab tribesmen.
 However, the greatly expanded territory that the Caliphate now occupied meant that it was simply too big to rely solely on Arab soldiery.
 Other peoples, previously conquered and forced to submit to Islam, became the basis of the imperial armies.
 In the West, it was Berbers, not Arabs, who led the invasion of Christian Spain.

-The Ummayad Caliphate succumbed, not to external but internal pressures.
+The Ummayad Caliphate succumbed, not to external but to internal pressures.
 By the 8th century, the Caliphate had been established as the most important military power in the world.
 As such, however, it had become riven by family and dynastic feuds and in 747 CE another revolt broke out, this time led by Abu Mulim.
 His claim — as ever — to the right to rule was based in his argument that he was more closely related to Mohammed than the incumbent.
 This led to the Abbasid Revolution of 750 CE.

 This revolution established the Third Caliphate, which was ruled by the Abbasid dynasty and ruled from Baghdad.
 The Caliphate was subject to the same pressures that led to the fracturing of the Roman Empire, as well as others.
 Caliphs faced the difficulty of governing a huge empire from a central capital with no modern communications.
 Their forces were both far away and often had powerful, local political identities and interests.
 Soon the Caliphate began to break up into smaller, autonomous caliphates, ruled by local warlords.

 The bloodline issue.

 Unfortunately, Mohammed had not provided for this in his alleged sayings.
 These were written down some eighty years after his death and collected more or less accurately into the Qu’ran.
 This presumed a unique, universal Caliphate.
 It would encompass the whole world and be ruled over by the descendants of Mohammed himself.